UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 The above results are obtained by doing transfer learning using the original StyleGAN2 model and the model is trained for ~800K iterations.
 The base model used is the pretrained [ffhq-256](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/transfer-learning-source-nets/ffhq-res256-mirror-paper256-noaug.pkl) model from NVIDIA which generate realistic human faces(a completely different domain from anime).
 ### ViT Discriminator Results
-As the model archtecture is changes, need to train from partially from seperated pretrained ViT and Generator.\
+As the model archtecture is changes, need to train partially from seperated pretrained ViT and pretrained Generator.\
 (In-progress)
 ### Evaluation and Analysis
-Select images genearted from the same seed and compare manually (aethetic appeals etc.) as well as using FID scores etc.\
+Select images generated from the same seed and compare manually (aethetic appeals etc.) as well as using FID scores etc.\
 (In-progress)
 ## Conclusion
 (In-progress)